-There are two types of home cover: buildings insurance and contents insurance.
+There are 2 types of home cover: buildings insurance and contents insurance.
 They provide different types of protection but both are important.

 Buildings insurance covers the structure of the building and pays out if this needs repairing or rebuilding.
 Contents insurance covers pretty much everything else in your home.